 Following the rise of Self Publishing, many reputable publishers saw a new need in the publishing industry and created a new path that could fill that void.
 Hybrid Publishing is a happy medium between Traditional and Self Publishing.
 A book is submitted to a Hybrid Publisher, and they will assess the manuscript according to their publishing standards.
 (Take a look at these standards for vetting a Hybrid Publisher from IBPA, one of the leading experts on the book industry for Independent Publishers and Independent Authors.)

 If the Hybrid Publisher agrees that this book is ready for publication and that they’re a good fit for the book, they will offer a contract similar to a traditional contract.

 The main difference is that the author joins as a partner for production.
 The author helps mitigate the cost risk of publishing a book—every book ever published has the risk of never making back the investment, even books like the Harry Potter series—and in exchange, the author gets part of the publisher’s royalty cut, resulting in higher royalties paid per book sold than in a traditional contract.

 That money from the author helps cover the upfront costs of industry standard materials—cover design, printing, layout, editing, etc.—and in the end, the author ends up with a high quality product designed and put together by the publishing house’s experts in the field.
 The author then receives a higher royalty base than traditional publishing offers.
 For more on how this royalty plays out, check out our F.A.Q.s. where we lay the numbers out with an example.

-If you’re interested in publishing with us, Light Messages Publishing and Torchflame Books is accepting submissions for both Hybrid and Traditional contracts.
+If you’re interested in publishing with us, Torchflame Books is accepting submissions for Hybrid Publishing contracts.
 Please take a look at the books we’d love to see and if your book fits, click below to submit your manuscript.